ShalevAri/ducky/README.md

 - [x] Search ducklings regularly if they start with a backslash
 - [x] Add a funny loading page
 - [x] Add more built-in Islands and Ducklings
-- [x] BUG: Fix incorrect search results when searching normally but with a duckling at the start
+- [x] Fix incorrect search results when searching normally but with a duckling at the start
 - [x] Add LocalStorage keys to customize Ducky
-- [x] DOCS: Create a new README file
+- [x] Create a new README file
-- [ ] CHORE: Remove unnecessary comments, console logs, etc and overall clean up the code
-- [ ] TEST: Add Playwright tests
-- [ ] FEAT: Be able to edit & delete current Islands and Ducklings
-- [ ] FEAT: Export custom Islands and Ducklings as JSON to share / import
-- [ ] v2.0.0